House Bill 2504 Spring 2012 Course Syllabus PSYC-2301-01 - General Psychology

 7. You do not need to take the final exam if you take the first three tests and are satisfied with your grade after taking Exam 3.

-1. Exam scores for all exams and study guide quizzes will be available by the second class session following the quiz or exam.
+1. Exam scores for all exams and study guide quizzes will be available by the second class session after the exam has been completed.

 2. General information, such as approximate letter grade will be available via email.